Acts of Union 1707: Ireland

 Ireland, though a kingdom under the same crown, was not included in the union.
-It remained a separate kingdom, unrepresented in Parliament, and was legally subordinate to Great Britain until the Renunciation Act of 1783.
+It remained a separate kingdom, unrepresented in Parliament, and was legally subordinate to Great Britain until the Renunciation Act 1783.

 In July 1707 each House of the Parliament of Ireland passed a congratulatory address to Queen Anne, praying that "May God put it in your royal heart to add greater strength and lustre to your crown, by a still more comprehensive Union".
 The British government did not respond to the invitation and an equal union between Great Britain and Ireland was out of consideration until the 1790s.
 The union with Ireland finally came about on 1 January 1801.